ZaneAG/zaneag.github.io/apple.md

 At this point my interest was widely apparent, and my unbeknownst to me, my grandpa still had his Apple IIe that he purchased new when it came out, years before I was even born.
 My mom talked to her dad and arranged to have him send it to me as a surprise, and I was thrilled!
 With the IIe came a stack of boxes taller than I was - filled with expansion cards, software, manuals, accessories, and more.

 ![IIe Software - Real Floppies!](img/2efloppies.jpg)

+Probably still haven't run 90% of these disks.
+One day!

 ![Imagewriter I (Stacked atop another...)](img/imagewriters.jpg)

 I always wanted an Apple II of some kind, and this was more than I could ever ask for.
 I wrote my first program on this very computer in Applesoft BASIC.
 All it did was output numbers ascending from 1 upward, but I still remember it.